|

 The Impressionist paintings which are so loved today began in the

-rebellion of a few young artists in Paris against the formalism and sentimentality that
+rebellion of a few young artists in Paris against the formalism and sentimentality

 explore the roots of this transformation, look at works by the artists,